bahtiyartan/troia/docs/48File.rst

 |            |                  | to client        | to client.       |
 +------------+------------------+------------------+------------------+

 Both CLOSE FILE and OPEN FILE commands set SYS_STATUS to 1, if operation fails.
 Also SYS_STATUSERROR is set to error message.
 Here is an example that tries to read an unexisting file.
 Reading an unexisting file is an error, but appending to an unexisting file is not error.
+All file operations automatically creates required folders, so using unexisting folders is not an error (provided that user have required permissions).
 Here is two examples that shows successful and unsuccessful attempts of opening/closing files:

 ::